Insights on the peak in the speed of sound of ultradense matter: Conclusions

 We then turned to an explicit model implementation of this scenario.
 For greater simplicity, we introduced an auxiliary symmetry between the chiral condensate and the superfluid gap, consisting of a $SU(2)_\text{GMM}$ group.
 By imposing this symmetry to be approximately realized, we arrived at a minimalistic low-energy effective model of the chiral-superfluid transition.
 As expected, we found that the EoS of this model presents a clear peak in the speed of sound, capable of reaching values above $c_s^2=1/3$.
 For some sets of parameters, we found that this peak is preceded by a speed-of-sound dip, similar to the one found in the QCD high-temperature crossover \cite{Borsanyi:2013bia,Bazavov:2014pvz}.
 The structure in the speed of sound corresponds to a minimum in the baryon-number susceptibility, sometimes following a peak, which we attribute to a large constant contribution to the susceptibility.
 In different model realizations, diquarks might condense in a first-order or second-order transition, leading to a softer EoS before the peak in the speed of sound.
 We note that, in our specific implementation, the conformal limit $c_s^2\to 1/3$ is achieved from above and not from below.
 We attribute this to the incomplete and simplified nature of the model, which could be improved, say, by including other interactions.
 We stress that the toy model of Sec.~\ref{sec:model} is not intended to be realistic.
 We leave the task of constructing a more realistic implementation of the same mechanism, which would be suitable for investigations of the neutron star mass-radius relation, for future work.

 We do not claim that the developments hereby presented are the only possible solution to the conundrum set by recent neutron-star observations.
 Rather, we view it as a simple, conservative alternative to other proposals \cite{McLerran:2007qj,Drago:2013fsa,McLerran:2018hbz,Zhao:2020dvu,Pisarski:2021aoz,Margueron:2021dtx,Duarte:2021tsx,Bombaci:2020vgw,Traversi:2021fad,Annala:2019puf}, in the sense that no exotic degrees of freedom are necessary.
-In particular, our mechanism naturally highlights the role played by superfluid or superconducting gaps in ultradense matter, and it might help explain the physics responsible for the emergence of a non-monotonic speed of sound in previous model calculations \cite{Kojo:2014rca,Leonhardt:2019fua,Baym:2019iky,Roupas:2020nua,Malfatti:2020onm,Ayriyan:2021prr}.
+In particular, our mechanism naturally highlights the role played by superfluid or superconducting gaps in ultradense matter, and it might help explain the physics responsible for the emergence of a nonmonotonic speed of sound in previous model calculations \cite{Kojo:2014rca,Leonhardt:2019fua,Baym:2019iky,Roupas:2020nua,Malfatti:2020onm,Ayriyan:2021prr}.
+While it is well known that diquarks can make the EOS of dense matter stiffer (see e.g., Ref~\cite{Kojo:2014rca}), the importance of the interplay with other degrees of freedom has not, to our knowledge, been pointed out before.
 This could provide valuable guidance for further models of neutron-star matter.